Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

 Library for Ink! smart contract to help you build [Phat Rollup Anchor ](https://github.com/Phala-Network/phat-offchain-rollup/
 )deployed on the Substrate pallet Contracts.
 This library uses the [OpenBrush](https://learn.brushfam.io/docs/OpenBrush) library with the features `ownable` and `access_control`
-It provides the following traits for:
+It provides the following features for:
  - `KvStore`: key-value store that allows offchain Phat Contracts to perform read/write operations.
  - `MessageQueue`: Message Queue, enabling a request-response programming model for the smart-contract while ensuring that each request received exactly one response.
 It uses the KV Store to save the messages.
  - `RollupAnchor`: Use the kv-store and the message queue to allow offchain's rollup transactions.